zDevelopers/UHPlugin/README.md

  - `uh.build`:  allows an user to build before the beginning of the game.
 Default: operator.
  - `uh.<command>`: allows an user to use the command `/uh <command>`.
 Default: operator.

-If you don't want to bother with permissions, the operators can do anything; the non-ops, nothing.
+If you don't want to bother with permissions: the operators can do anything; the non-ops, nothing (except playing).

 ## Licence